JoelCodes/rx-xtra/packages/loop/README.md

 # Rx Xtra: Loop

+`loop` creates an RxJS Observable from a callback, calling it with an index so you know how many repetitions have already elapsed.
+It combines the lazy instantiation and coercion of [`defer`](https://rxjs.dev/api/index/function/defer) with the repetition control of [`repeat`](https://rxjs.dev/api/index/function/repeat).

+`loop` is great when you want to repeat a process and know which repetition you're on.
+Paginated results is probably the best use case.

 `rx-xtra.loop` is part of [`Rx Xtra`](https://github.com/JoelCodes/rx-xtra), a collection of [RxJS](https://rxjs.dev/) utilities.

 Created by Joel Shinness [LinkTree](https://linktr.ee/yesthatjoelshinness) • [Github](https://github.com/JoelCodes) • [Buy me a coffee!](https://ko-fi.com/yesthatjoelshinness)